 Scripps is the only one of The Claremont Colleges with its own library.
-The Ella Strong Denison Library is a special collections library with a variety of comfortable and quiet spaces for study and research, including the Holbein room and its gothic fireplace.
+The Ellen Strong Denison Library is a special collections library with a variety of comfortable and quiet spaces for study and research, including the Holbein room and its gothic fireplace.

 Among the library’s many distinguished holdings are Emily Dickinson’s letters and the Macpherson collection of books by and about women.
 The Scripps College Archives provide materials on the history of Scripps and include the Ellen Browning Scripps papers.
 In addition to a Rare Book Room and rotating exhibits of its contents, the Slocum Award for Senior Book Collections exhibit is on view each spring.
 Of course, students can always search for what they need by computer, but it’s also fun to browse the old card catalog.

 The building itself is also a treasure.
 Designed by the original campus architect Gordon Kaufmann, its distinctive architecture — with its central stained glass Gutenberg window celebrating the development of learning through the written word — and the beautiful hand-carved wood interiors combine to create an environment encouraging learning and reflection.

 It’s also part of Scripps tradition.
 The key moment in the Matriculation Ceremony occurs in the first few days of Orientation, when incoming students process through the intricately carved Ellen Strong Denison Library East Door.
 This door remains locked on all other days of the year save Commencement, when graduating seniors exit through this same door, signifying the beginning of Commencement Exercises, and the end of their educational journey at Scripps.